Norton Safe Web: History

-There have been reported instances of bloggers criticizing the quality of Norton Safe Web who have since been blacklisted by the tool.

-Incorporation
+The service was originally developed by Symantec.
+The software debuted as a public beta in 2008, and is now included in current versions of Norton Internet Security and Norton 360.

+Safe Web operates as a web browser plugin, and requires Internet Explorer 6 or Firefox 3 or later.
+The 2012 release of Safe Web Lite added Google Chrome support.

 Safe Web is installed alongside Norton Internet Security 2009 and Norton 360 version 3.0 as a browser toolbar.
 It color codes search results returned by Yahoo!, Google, and Bing Search using green, yellow, or red.
 Hovering over a pop-up summary will bring up a summary of the findings, and include a link to the full report of the site.
 Safe Web will also prompt or interrupt access to malicious sites users try to access directly via the address bar.

+A free version of the software, Safe Web Lite, was made available free of charge around 2011.
+At the time, the primary difference between the version of Safe Web bundled with Norton Internet Security and Norton 360 and Safe Web Lite was that Safe Web Lite did not block malicious websites.
+The full version of Safe Web was later made available for free as a browser extension, as well as being bundled into other services.

+As of 2025, Norton Safe Web sits alongside the free Norton Safe Search and Norton Home Page browser extensions.